 AIl progress has raised various controversial topics that we need to address, including:

 • Should humanoid robots have rights?

 What is your own favourite example of AI?

 Can you name any other good examples of big data, nationally or internationally?

-As an example, I am fascinated by a project we are working on with Norwegian Cancer Registry, where we analyse screening data and provide personalised predictions about when next to perform screening, and identify women at risk of cervical cancer based on their screening history and additional personal information
+I am fascinated by a project we are working on with Norwegian Cancer Registry, where we analyse screening data and provide personalised predictions about when next to perform screening, and identify women at risk of cervical cancer based on their screening history and additional personal information.

 How do you usually explain how it works, in simple terms?